merokudao/dApp-sdk/examples/Onmeta/README.md

 ## API
 Onmeta also provides API support for on-ramp/off-ramp.
-We provide multiple API's to do
+We provide multiple API's across all stages of an on/off - ramp transaction.

 ## Example